alekcey0211/red-house-public/README.md

 Project based on [skymp](https://github.com/skyrim-multiplayer/skymp)

-You can build Skyrim Platform and C++ Server from skymp submodule
+You can build Skyrim Platform and C++ Server from RH brach of skymp submodule

 ## Launch server